After the glitter fell on another compelling series of Strictly in 2019, we all thought we’d be back in September 2020 to do it all again.

 Long-running host Tess Daly and co-host Claudia Winkleman are likely to return to host the show for series 18, while Zoe Ball and Rylan Clark-Neal are also likely to be back on spin-off show Strictly: It Takes Two.

-Who are the professionals for Strictly 2020?
+Who are the professionals returning for Strictly 2020?

-Last year, the professionals were as follows:
+This year, the professionals are as follows:

 - Aljaž Škorjanec